 The list of possible outcomes for a use in a given location.
 The most common permissions are "Permitted", "Conditional", and "Not Permitted".
 Permission names are often particular to each city: for example, in Gainesville, FL, there is no "Conditional" permission, but there is a "Special Use Permit" permission that functions similarly to the "Conditional" permission in other cities.

 No matter the name of the permission, OpenCounter and ZoningCheck offer four permission categories: Permitted, Conditional, Not Permitted, and Other.
-Every permission must be assigned one of these categories, as the category, and not the permission name, determine the color displayed on the map.
+Every permission must be assigned one of these categories, as the category—not the permission name—determine the color displayed on the map.

 To continue with the Gainesville example from above, the "Special Use Permit" permission has a permission category of "Conditional".
-This will display
+In areas where a Special Use Permit is required, the map will display the yellow color associated with "Conditional" in the legend.

 A clearance is the permission given to a use on a particular zone; it is the intersection of a location and a use.